 Did you know that actually, sleep paralysis is in a normal and natural process that happens every night in order to keep us from acting out our dreams?

 However, the demons, that you think you see, including other scary visuals and voices are something that is not entirely normal and enjoyable.

 It is all down to the person’s sleeping and living habits – you may experience sleep paralysis during periods of sleep deprivation and stress/anxiety.

+Sleep paralysis last between a few seconds to a minute.
 It usually happens when people are falling asleep or just waking up.

 Let’s take a look closely at a few questions, starting with: